 The following links are all free Python learning resources, aimed at beginners.
 If you’re just starting with Python, these are for you!

-- Our Python tutorial – This is the best place to start learning Python!
+- Our Python tutorial for beginners – This is the best place to start learning Python!

 - Automate The Boring Stuff – A great book, suggested by many, which is free to read (creative commons license) if you want.
 There’s also a paid version; see the books section below.

 - The official Python documentation – These docs are organized by version and are a great and fairly complete resource that I find myself going back to more than I’d like to admit.

 These Python learning resources are aimed at the intermediate level.
 If you can write a Python program and know the basics, these are great to sharpen your skills and deepen your knowledge.

 - Full Stack Python – Learn everything you need to create, deploy, and operate Python-powered applications.
 This site is also available in book form!